CSandholm/ASP_WebApp_Repetition/README.md

 ASP.Net MVC application with ef migration and api.
-Reviewing what I've learned previously with some new stuff... probably.
+Reviewing what I've learned during Webdesigner with some new stuff... probably.

 If you don't have SQL Server Management Studio, download it from here: https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16